code-kern-ai/refinery-sample-projects/README.md

 df = client.get_record_export(tokenize=False)
 ```

-Before we continue with Quaterion, we must have to select the data that is labeled to our specifications, namely either have a manual label or weakly supervised label with a confidence above 0.7:
+Before we continue with Quaterion, we must have to select the data that is labeled to our specifications, namely either have a manual label or weakly supervised label with a confidence above `0.7` (you can use any other threshold, of course.
+See below why we decided to go for `0.7`):
 ```python
 filtered_df = df[
     (df["__Topic__WEAK_SUPERVISION__confidence"].astype(float) > 0.7) # threshold check